Quible-Network/quible-node/docs.quible.network/docs/architecture/QUIBLE_IDENTITY_MANAGEMENT.md

     )
   },

-  // this is how we add claims to an
+  // this is how we add claims to an identity
   data_script: [
     OpCode::Insert { data: "alice" },
     OpCode::Insert { data: "bob" },